Tara Lipinski: Broadcasting career

 Cosmopolitan considered Lipinski and Weir's commentating style honest and colorful, and noted that they used banter and avoided what the magazine called "fluffy, polished performances".
 They tried to present figure skating in an accessible way to their viewers, keeping the more technical aspects of the sport to a minimum but emphasizing its "gossipy nuances".
 Sports writer and media critic Bill Goodykoontz named their enthusiasm for figure skating their "calling card".
 In Dick Button's opinion, Lipinski and Weir were "excellent", but that Lipinski "might talk a little too much", although Tom Weir stated that when skaters were "elegant and error-free", both Lipinski and Weir had "the good sense to stay silent".
 Goodykoontz pointed out that Lipinski and Weir were uncharacteristically quiet during the short program of Russia's Kamila Valieva, representing the Russian Olympic Committee, who was allowed to compete despite failing a drug test prior to the 2022 Winter Olympics.
 They chose to simply announce Valieva's jumps and express their opinions that she should not have been allowed to compete afterwards instead.
-Their style was applauded and called powerful, but slammed by the Russian media.
+Their style was applauded and called powerful, but "others thought they were being too harsh on Valieva, citing her age".

+In 2016, Lipinsky and Weir produced a podcast on Stitcher, entitled Tara & Johnny.
 In 2018 and 2019, Lipinski and Weir hosted and appeared in a few shows on Food Network, including two seasons of Wedding Cake Challenge.
 In 2022, Lipinski co-hosted Wedding Talk with event planner José Rolón and wedding designer Jove Meyer, produced by Chicken Soup for the Soul Studios.
 In the same year, Lipinski and her husband, Todd Kapostasy, a sports producer and documentary director, co-produced Meddling: The Olympic Skating Scandal That Shocked the World, a four-part documentary series focusing on the skating controversy at the 2002 Winter Olympics, which was aired on the NBC streaming service Peacock in January 2022.
 Lipinski, who called the series "a deep and responsible look at what happened", said that she and Kapostasy chose to create the series because it was the 20th anniversary of the scandal and there had been no comprehensive look at what happened.
 They interviewed people in Russia, France, and Canada who were involved in the scandal.
 USA Today calls the documentary "a deep look into the scandal".